Forza Horizon 6: How to Earn Credits Fast and Unlock Hidden Cars

 • Smash mascots and grab visible boards while traveling to the next marker.

-• Check for journal or festival milestone progress before you leave the region.
+• Check for journal or festival milestone progress before you leave.

 This works because FH6 keeps rewarding layered progress.
-A single clean loop can give you race credits, difficulty bonuses, level XP, Wheelspin progress, regional completion rewards, and progress toward Discover Japan unlocks.
+One clean loop can give you race credits, the difficulty bonus, level XP, a Wheelspin, regional completion rewards, and progress toward Discover Japan unlocks.
+If you want to push pure speed in those races, see our fastest and best cars by class breakdown.

 When VIP helps, and when it does not

-If you already know FH6 will be a long-term game for you, VIP can accelerate the starter phase because public guides report doubled race rewards plus weekly Super Wheelspins.
-That is useful, but it does not replace the loop above.
-VIP is best understood as a multiplier on good habits, not a substitute for them.
-If you are still learning the game, your first improvement should be route efficiency and difficulty tuning, not premium bonuses.
+If you already know FH6 will be a long-term game for you, VIP earns its keep: it grants doubled race rewards plus weekly Super Wheelspins.
+That accelerates the starter phase, but it does not replace the loop above.
+VIP is a multiplier on good habits, not a substitute for them.
+If you are still learning the game, route efficiency and difficulty tuning will do more for your balance than premium bonuses.

 🎮